HEAT WAVES: Eyelevel's mini-residency program

 HEAT WAVES is an annual program where early-emerging and aspiring artists are invited to create during consecutive 2-week low-pressure residencies each summer.
 Residents receive free access to a studio, a small materials stipend, and the opportunity to do an Instagram takeover and/or participate in a public event at the end of the residency series.
-This program is "soft-juried" prioritizing applications from artists who feel uncomfortable or unwelcomed in artist-run centres, artists who hold IBPOC, disabled and 2SLGBTQIA+ identities, and folks who have never worked with Eyelevel before.
+This program is "soft-juried" prioritizing applications from artists who feel uncomfortable or unwelcomed in artist-run centres, artists who hold BIPOC, disabled and 2SLGBTQIA+ identities, and folks who have never worked with Eyelevel before.
 HEAT WAVES was developed in 2019 by Maddie Alexander becoming one of our most anticipated annual programs.

 Our 2021 HEAT WAVES Residents are:

 Yang Guo is a media artist and multidisciplinary designer based in Halifax, Nova Scotia.
 Yang studied arts and design in three continents, earning two related master's degrees (MA, MFA) and a bachelor's degree (BFA).
 His art practice focuses on creating new artistic languages through multimedia experimentation and self-reflection.
 He is committed to dissolving the cultural and identity barriers as a minority living in a multicultural environment.
 He hopes his work can enhance societal understanding and promote social well-being.

 HEAT WAVES #2: BAKEIA EL